ccollins-21/Bellabeat_Case_Study/README.md

 ![](Bellabeat_Merging_Datasets_02.PNG)<!-- -->

-The results show a lot of null values after I merged the datasets.
+The results show a lot of null values after I merged the datasets, because of duplicated columns.
 I can use `COALESCE` to solve this:

 ``` r